k0mp1ex/where-are-you/README.md

 - `enabled`: Enable/Disable the mod.
 When disabled all the mod's stored data will be erased (useful when uninstalling).
 - `keys.search`: The key used to show the search box.
 If you want to change it check the [DXScanCodes](https://www.creationkit.com/index.php?title=Input_Script).
 Default key is F3.
+- `keys.command`: The key used to show the command wheel for a NPC at the crosshair (if the NPC is unique).
+If you want to change it check the [DXScanCodes](https://www.creationkit.com/index.php?title=Input_Script).
+Default key is F4.
 - `keep_menu_open`: Enable/Disable the option to keep the NPC command menu opened after executing a command.
 It keeps open until you hit tab to close it.
 Disabled by default.
 - `teleport_range`: Control how close/far the teleport will be from the player/NPC.
 - `max_result_count`: How many NPCs will be shown in the result search list.